johnsiilver/boutique/docs/README.md

 type Modifier func(state interface{}, action Action) interface{}
 ```

 So let's talk about what is going on.
+A **Modifier** is called when a change is
+being made to the boutique.Store.
+It is passed a copy of the data that is
+stored.
+We need to modify that data if the action that is passed is one that
+our Modifier is designed for.

-First, we transform the **copy** of our
+First, we transform the **copy** of our State object into its concrete
-State object into its concrete state (instead of interface{}).
+state (instead of interface{}).

 Now we check to see if this is an action.Type we handle.
 If not, we simply
-skip doing anything (which will return the State as it was before the
+skip doing anything (which will return the state data as it was before the
-Modifier was called).
+**Modifier** was called).

 If it was an ActIncr Action, we increment .Goroutines by action.Update, which
 will be of type int.